crowdsecurity/php-cs-bouncer/docs/USER_GUIDE.md

 ## Configurations

+The first parameter of the `AbstractBouncer` class constructor method is an array of settings.

-Here is the list of available settings:
+Below is the list of available settings:

 ### Bouncer behavior